r3dmon/telegram-music-downloader/README.md

 *   **Download & Message Tracking**: Tracks both downloaded files and processed messages using separate, robust tracker modules.
 Prevents duplicates and enables reliable recovery.
 *   **Robust Logging**: Comprehensive and resilient logging to both console and file, including log rotation and logger health checks.
 *   **Customizable File Naming**: Define templates for naming downloaded files.
+*   **Track Name Normalization & Cleanup**: Automatically cleans up and standardizes track names after download (optional, see below).
 *   **Secure Configuration**:
     *   Main application settings are managed in `src/config.yaml`.

+### Track Name Normalization & Cleanup

+The downloader can automatically clean and standardize the names of downloaded audio tracks.
+This feature removes unnecessary tags, extra spaces, technical info, and other "garbage" from file names, making your music library tidy and consistent.

+- **How it works:**
+    - Applies a series of normalization functions to each file name after download (removes message IDs, extra spaces, bracket artifacts, technical tags, etc).
+    - Helps prevent messy or unreadable filenames from Telegram uploads.
+- **How to enable:**
+    - In your `src/config.yaml` or `src/local_config.yaml`, set:
+      ```yaml
+      normalize_track_names: true
+      ```
+    - By default, this feature is **disabled** (`false`).
+- **When enabled:**
+    - All normalization and cleanup rules are applied automatically to every downloaded track.
+    - If disabled, file names are left as-is.

 ## Setup